aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 This means that all resources under `subtree` (inclusive) will have a preflight OPTIONS added to them.

+See [#906](https://github.com/aws/aws-cdk/issues/906) for a list of CORS features which are not yet supported.

 ----

 This module is part of the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) project.